Anshuman1812-lab/Automated-Threat-Detection/README.md

 - *Ethical Hacking:* Implements Python scripts for ethical hacking techniques such as brute-force password cracking and packet manipulation using Scapy.
 - *Network Scanning:* Uses Nmap for network scanning to identify open ports and services.
 - *Threat Analysis:* Integrates OpenAI's GPT-3 API to generate detailed threat analysis reports based on collected data.
+- *Real-Time Alerting:* Includes a basic real-time alerting mechanism to notify of suspicious activity detected in reports.
 - *Automation:* Scripts can be scheduled via cron jobs or tasks for continuous monitoring and analysis.

 ## Requirements